Holiday Cottage in St Just

 There is an oil central heating system but there is also an on-demand electric radiator.
 There is a wood burning stove.
 The kitchen has a range of cupboards & work tops.
 There is an electric oven and hob, a microwave, toaster, kettle and separate fridge & freezer.
 There is a dishwasher.
 There is a washing machine and tumble drier in the utility room.
 The sitting room has a digital TV & DVD player.
 There is an iron & ironing board.
 There is unlimited WiFi although it is slow.

 Electricity, heating, bed linen and towels are included but you will need to provide your own beach towels.
 There is parking available for 2 cars on the drive.
 Regrettably there is no smoking.
 A maximum of 2 well behaved dogs may stay at a small additional price of £25 per dog per week.
 Dogs may not be left unattended in the property and are not permitted upstairs.
 There is a stair gate available on request.
 There is a high chair available on request.
+It is advisable to bring your own car as the nearest supermarket is 5 miles away.
+Taxi's are available.

 General Booking Information